2023 Most Popular General Psychology Bachelor's Degree Schools in Georgia

 On average, psychology graduates from Middle Georgia State University take out $29,920 in student loans while working on their Bachelor's Degree.

-With a ranking of #10, South University’s online programs did quite well on this year’s most popular schools for general psychology students working on their bachelor’s degree.
-South University's online programs is a medium-sized private for-profit school located in the midsize city of Savannah.
+South University’s online programs did quite well in this year’s ranking of the most popular places for general psychology students to get a bachelor’s degree.
+It came in at #10 on the list.
+South University's online programs is a medium-sized private for-profit school located in the medium-sized city of Savannah.

 Women make up 80% of the psychology majors at the school.